At Turkey Run State Park in western Indiana, you’ll climb ladders to hike Trail 3.

 Built of brick and stone, the inn anchors one of Indiana’s oldest state parks.
 Above the entryway, a stained-glass window depicts one of the red-and-white covered bridges dotting nearby roads.
-Patchwork quilts cover comfy beds in 57 modest guest rooms (from $65), and common areas are cozy with carved wood furniture and crackling fireplaces.
+Patchwork quilts cover comfy beds in 57 modest guest rooms, and common areas are cozy with carved wood furniture and crackling fireplaces.

 The only thing that seems to break the tranquility is the bustling Narrows Restaurant, a regional destination for Hoosier comfort foods like crispy breaded pork tenderloins and moist fried chicken.
 In the mornings, the kitchen sends out Trailblazer platters laden with fried potatoes, eggs, fluffy pancakes and sizzling breakfast meats.